ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 TODO:
 - Instead of burn, maybe better to return tokens to this smart contract? otherwise, when a user burns, a new token is issued representing an anchor that was wrapped into a previous token before.
 Not an issue for most use-cases, but strictly speaking breaks historic "1:1" relation and makes tokenURI strictly necessary to tie to anchor.
+- -> Definitely do this, also eliminates complexity around the allowance wallet as stated in chat.